bestlibre/hassio-addons/certbot/README.md

 ## Certificat creation and renewal for hass.io

 This addon is intented to be used with [nginx_proxy](https://github.com/bestlibre/hassio-addons/tree/master/nginx_proxy).
-It will obtain and renew if necessary the certificats from Let's encrypt.
+It will obtain and renew if necessary the certificats from [Let's encrypt](https://letsencrypt.org/) with [certbot](https://certbot.eff.org/).
 It use the webroot plugin and need `DOMAIN/.well-known` directories to be served from `/ssl/wk`. [nginx_proxy](https://github.com/bestlibre/hassio-addons/tree/master/nginx_proxy) does this for you.

 The certificats are created in `/ssl/letsencrypt/live/DOMAIN/`for each domain.